Christophe31/django_for_user/README.rst

 This project is made to set security filtering at model level once and for all to avoid some security issues.

-The main argument is the django user but it's easy to use this code base to filter by django site too.
+The main argument is the django user but it's easy to use this code base to filter by django.contrib.site, session's variable or anything else too thanks to the kwargs of the for_user class method.

 Here the main use-cases